You are emotionally attached to him, so missing your boyfriend is par for the course.

-This happens especially if you are in a close relationship where you both tend to share almost everything.
+This happens especially when you are in a close relationship where you both share almost everything.

-This kind of emotional attachment has a lot to do with the chemicals released in our brains as we begin to fall in love.
+This emotional attachment has a lot to do with the chemicals released in our brain as we fall in love.

 It’s a strong emotion.

 It makes you feel euphoric, elated and attached.

 The experiences you are going through right now are a consequence of a deluge of both physiological and psychological triggers.

 These triggers are profound.

 In addition, there is a part of you that is worried when your boyfriend is not around.